-This is the second of a three-course series which, together, are designed for those who are learning to teach Algebra-Based physics for middle school or high school students, focusing on conveying physics and mathematical concepts and understandings.
-Underlying themes are physics connections to everyday life, applications of mathematics in physics, problem solving, and hands-on laboratory experience.
+This is the last of three mini-courses which, together, are designed for those who are learning to teach Algebra-Based physics for middle school or high school students, focusing on conveying physics and mathematical concepts and understandings.
+Underlying themes are physics connections to everyday life, applications of mathematics in physics, problem solving, and hands on laboratory experience.
 The course presents physics as the foundation for studying chemistry, biology and advanced mathematics.
 Technology serves as a tool to establish these connections through exploration, problem solving, formative assessment, presentation, and communication.